piis3/sonos-buttons/README.md

 - Start the ULP Program
 - Enter deep sleep

+The ULP Program uses essentially the same mechanism as the main processor code for detecting button proesses so the following mostly applies to both.
+There is one pin for each button plus a single "reader" pin, details of which are described in the hardware section.
+- Configure the reader pin for input only, with the pullup resistor enabled.
+- Set the four button pins to HIGH
+- Loop over each button pin
+    - Set the button pin to LOW
+    - Wait a short time
+    - Read from the reader pin
+    - If the reader pin reads as LOW, then we increment a bounce counter for the button pin, if it's HIGH then we set the bounce counter to 0
+    - Set the button pin back to HIGH
+    - If the bounce counter for a button reaches 3, consider it a button press.
+- If a button is pressed:
+    - Write the pressed button into a variable in memory shared between the ULP and the main processors.
+    - Wakeup the main processor
+    - Disable the ULP wakeup timer so it doesn't keep running with the main processor is running
+    - Halt the ULP program

 ## Hardware

 The hardware bits involved here beyond the ESP32 board are a 2x2 button breakout board from sparkfun, along with the associated